Pragyan2027/Smart-Email-Assistant/README.md

 ## 🧩 How to Upload & Use the Chrome Extension

+Follow these quick steps to manually install and use the Smart Email Assistant Chrome Extension:

---Download or Clone the Extension Folder
+1. 📁 **Download or Clone the Extension Folder**
-Make sure all extension files (manifest.json, JS, HTML, etc.) are in a single folder.
+   Ensure all necessary files (`manifest.json`, JavaScript, HTML, etc.) are in a single folder.

---Open Chrome and Go to Extensions
+2. 🌐 **Open Chrome Extensions Page**
-Navigate to: chrome://extensions/

---Enable Developer Mode
+   In your Chrome browser, go to:
+   `chrome://extensions/`

+3. 🛠️ **Enable Developer Mode**
-Toggle the "Developer mode" switch at the top-right.
+   Toggle the **"Developer mode"** switch in the top-right corner of the page.

---Click on "Load unpacked"
+4. 📂 **Load Unpacked Extension**
-Select the folder containing your extension files.
+   Click on **"Load unpacked"** and select the folder where your extension files are located.

---Use the Extension
+5. 🚀 **Start Using the Extension**
-Once loaded, it will appear in your extensions bar.
-Click the icon to start using it in Gmail or supported pages!
+   Once installed, the extension icon will appear in your Chrome toolbar.
+   Click it to open the assistant and start generating smart email replies directly inside Gmail!

+> ✅ *Note: Make sure you are logged into Gmail and have an open email thread to see it in action.*

+---

 ---